mlswg/mls-protocol/draft-ietf-mls-protocol.md

 group also leak the group's membership.

 Changes to the group's membership are made by means of Add and Remove proposals.
-If these proposals are sent as MLSPlaintext, then information will be leaked about the corresponding changes to the group's membership.
+If these proposals are sent as PublicMessage, then information will be leaked about the corresponding changes to the group's membership.
 A party that sees all of these changes can reconstruct the group membership.